top of page

 Advanced Techniques to Elevate Your Projects

-Once you feel confident with basics, try these tips to add flair and complexity to your work.
+Once you feel confident with the basics, try these tips to add flair and complexity to your work.

 • Changing colors smoothly: To avoid gaps or bumps when switching yarns, finish the last yarn over of the stitch with the new color.